 The easiest way to avoid foreclosure in Jacksonville without hurting your credit is to sell your house fast, and use the proceeds from the sale to pay off your mortgage.
 This works when the house’s value is higher than the outstanding mortgage debt.
 If your house sells for more than the outstanding mortgage debt, pocket the remainder.

-Sell directly to an investor like Orbit Properties for a fast, no-hassle cash sale, or list on the MLS if the property is in good condition and you can afford to wait.
+Contact Orbit Properties for a fast, free, no-hassle cash offer on your Florida house.
+We buy houses in Jacksonville fast!
 With Orbit Properties there are no showings, no potential for offers to fall through.
 We know that time is of the essence when it comes to getting you out of this debt, and it’s the quickest way to accomplish the sale.

 2 – Short Sale